 To come up with our list, we began by downloading data from all the student loan servicer complaints that the Consumer Financial Protection Bureau (CFPB) received from May 1, 2018 to May 1, 2019.

 Next, we took data from the Department of Education’s Federal Student Aid website to determine the number of recipients for each servicer.

 Finally, we divided each servicer’s number of complaints by their number of recipients and multiplied the result by one million to give us the number of federal student loan complaints per one million loan recipients.

 Best federal student loan servicers — ranked

-Below, are all nine federal student loan servicers ranked worst to…least worst.
+Below, are all nine federal loan servicers ranked from worst to … least-worst.